sami-badawi/visionql/README.md

 # How To Run #

-Currently the system is not doing a lot.
+Currently the can do 2 Google Vision API calls.
+For both you need to have a file with service account credentials.

 If you want to try it do the following: